Channel memberships eligibility, policies, & guidelines

-Sponsorships allow viewers to sponsor you through monthly recurring payments to get sponsor-only benefits like badges, emoji, and perks.
-Find out if you’re eligible, and if you are, here are the policies and guidelines that will help steer you out of trouble.
+Channel memberships allow viewers to join your channel through monthly recurring payments and get members-only perks like badges, emoji, and other goods you offer.
+Find out if you’re eligible, and if you are, these are the policies and guidelines that will help steer you out of trouble.

-To be considered for sponsorships on the main YouTube site and app, you have to meet these minimum requirements:
+To be considered for channel memberships on the main YouTube site and app, you have to meet these minimum requirements:

 - Your channel must have more than 100,000 subscribers